qbradq/sharduo/README.md

 vendors, mounts, pack animals, and banking.

 ### Known Defects ###
+* Player mobile is not properly updated when mounting
+* Player is unable to "hop" up onto stairs that are suspended above the ground higher than uo.StepHeight.
+This is the expected behavior of the client and many stairs are suspended in this way.

 ### Required Features and Tasks ###
-* Doors and door placement tool
 * Signs and sign placement tool
+* Signs around Britain
 * Line of sight checks
-* Doors and signs around Britain
 * Start decorating Britain

 ### Nice to Haves ###